richardupright/TF-cronos/README.md

 * Okta as provider for Terraform : https://www.terraform.io/docs/providers/okta/r/user.html
 * Old examples : https://github.com/articulate/terraform-provider-okta-demos/tree/master/terraform

 Terraform is an orchestration tool that uses declarative code to build, change and version infrastructure that is made up of server instances and services.
 You can use Okta's official Terraform provider to interact with Okta services.
 Existing Okta infrastructure can be imported and brought under Terraform management.

+Terraform comes in 2 solutions : on-prem or cloud.
+* on-prem is free, no restriction
+* cloud is free with a limit of 5 users in the team You can also have Terraform Enterpise, which is the cloud solution without restrictions but isn't free.

+## Terraform on-prem (CLI)
 1. Install terraform (guide : https://learn.hashicorp.com/terraform/getting-started/install.html)
 	*  download the zip, extract the *terraform.ex*e into *C:/Program Files/Terraform* (only file needed)
 	*  configure the path (environnement variables > system var > path > add the path to exe file)
-2. Terraform Enterprise: Test connection with the okta tenant
+2. Test connection with Okta
+Create a directory, and in there create a file that Terraform will use later to apply configuration to Okta.
 	*  mkdir okta-user-schema
 	*  cd okta-user-schema
-	*  terraform init (does nothing if the rep is empty)
+	*  terraform init
+		* Used to initialize a working directory containing Terraform configuration files.
+This is the first command that should be run after writing a new Terraform configuration or cloning an existing one from version control.
 	*  create the file "okta.auto.tfvars"
+	This file will be used later by the conf files to use the Okta provider.
 	```
 		org_name  = "dev-1234"
 		base_url  = "okta.com"
 		api_token = "<your-api-token>"
 	```
+	For all files which match terraform.tfvars or .auto.tfvars present in the current directory, Terraform automatically loads them to populate variables.
+If the file is named something else, you can use the -var-file flag directly to specify a file.
+	**DO NOT PUSH THOSE FILES TO A VCS**
 	* To generate a new Okta API token, log into your Okta administrator console as a superuser and select API -> Tokens from the navigation menu.
 Next, click the Create Token button and give your token a name, then click Ok and copy the newly generated token into the configuration file above.
 	*  create the file *identity .tf*
+	This is the conf file that will specify which provider to use (Okta), and then add a custom attributes to the user schema
 	```
 		variable "org_name" {}
 		variable "api_token" {}